lsantosq/lsantosq.github.io/_posts/2020-07-10-Mobile-Price-Prediction-SVM-and-Logistic-Regression.md

-## Let's dive in the output variable: price_range
+## B - Let's dive in the output variable: price_range

-Here, we start with checking **missing values**.
+Here, we start BY checking **missing values**.
 By its name already says, missing values are data that were not entered and we cannot use them as it is.
 There are many ways to treat missing data and several articles that show how to deal with it:

 * Filling it up with the arithmetic, harmonic mean
 * Filling it up with the mode and median
 * Or just ignoring and deleting them.

-**_Luckily, there are no missing values!!_**

 ```python